Link-/actions-at-scale-ghoh/README.md

 This repository contains the scripts and configuration files for the GitHub Actions at scale in the Enterprise office hours video series.

+### IMPORTANT NOTICE

+**This project has not been updated since its release.
+Some of the instructions shared below (and in the videos) might not be applicable any more.
+Use your best judgement when following these instructions!**

 ## Agenda

 *All episodes were followed by a live Q&A.*